Get a free, no obligation personal loan quote with rates as low as 6.99%

 Having and raising kids is incredibly rewarding, but it’s also very expensive.
 In fact, the average Canadian family spends anywhere from $10,000 to $15,000 per year to raise a child until they hit the age of 18.
 That’s a hefty amount that not all Canadian parents may be able to comfortably afford.

 Luckily, the provincial and federal governments have programs in place that are meant to help ease the financial burden that often comes with raising children.
-In Ontario, parents may be eligible for the Ontario Child Benefit to help out.
+In Ontario, parents may be eligible for the Ontario Child Benefit (OCB) to help out.

-What Does The Ontario Child Benefit (OCB) Cover?
+What Is The Ontario Child Benefit (OCB)?

-The Ontario Child Benefit is a plan backed by the provincial government designed to help low-to moderate-income families with the financial responsibilities of raising children under the age of 18.
-Parents can receive this benefit whether or not they are employed.
-Payments are tax-free and are issued on a monthly basis to families who qualify.
+The Ontario Child Benefit is a plan backed by the provincial government designed to help low-to-moderate-income families with the financial responsibilities of raising children under the age of 18.

 How Much Can You Get Through The Ontario Child Benefit?